purduehackers/evergreen/operations/team/all-hands.md

 ## Why do we do it this way?

 Most All Hands are online because All Hands is meant to be a 30 minute/week commitment.
 Running it in person means it suddenly becomes an hour-long commitment because of commuting back and forth.
-Given the goal of All Hands, I think 1 hour is too much time to commit to, and I care that All Hands feels like it’s worth the time of those who come.
+Given the goal of All Hands, I think 1 hour is too much time to commit to, so we don’t run All Hands in person every week.

 That said, online meetings can be somewhat antisocial/dehumanizing/etc — or, rather, you lose a level of connection with others if you only ever see them online.
 Especially on Discord, which has less of a “camera-on” culture.
 Many of us learned this in 2020.
 So All Hands runs in-person once per month.
 These in-person All Hands are no different from the ones that run online, except for the fact that they run in person in Lawson.
 The goal is to make sure we all remain humans to each other instead of Discord avatars.

+The reason we use Lawson for in-person All Hands is because our office gives us swipe access to the building, which is locked on weekends, so we can count on getting access to a classroom.
+We’re not tied to Lawson specifically, but we need 1) to not pay, 2) to count on having space, and 3) for the space to fit 17 people, and Lawson checks all those requirements for us.

 # Structure